 Peripheral neuropathy is a type of nerve damage that occurs in the body’s extremities.
-It’s often caused by diabetes or chemotherapy treatments for cancer.
+Diabetes or chemotherapy treatments for cancer often cause it.

-While it mostly affects the feet, many patients also experience neuropathy symptoms in the hands.
+While it mainly affects the feet, many patients also experience neuropathy symptoms in the hands.

 Symptoms of neuropathy in the hands vary from one person to the other and may include numbness, tingling, loss of sensation, pain in the fingers or on the thumb side of the hand, cramps, sharp pains, burning sensation, and others.
 They can spread up the wrists and the arms.